CoreRPC alternatives and similar packages

 }

-You can override the built-in assembly scanning engine and some other options if necessary:
+You can override the built-in assembly scanning engine and a few other options if necessary:

 // This may be useful when writing integrational tests, etc.